atenreiro/opensquat/README.md

 ------------
 *   [Phishy Domains](https://phishydomains.com) for a simple web version of the openSquat.
 *   [openSquat Bot](https://telegram.me/opensquat_bot) for a simple Telegram bot.
+*   [RapidAPI](https://rapidapi.com/atenreiro/api/opensquat1) to integrate your application with openSquat using REST API.

-Note: Both forks do not contain all openSquat features.
+**Note**: The forks do not contain all the openSquat features.

 How to Install